If you have an idea for an app you may be wondering how to protect your app idea, and if that is even possible.

 Whether you’re a startup, or a corporation wanting to develop new technology, there are some easy steps you can take when protecting an app idea.

-Here are some of our suggestions on what to do if you have an app idea and how you can protect it.
+Here are some of our suggestions on what to do if you have an app idea and how to protect it.

-You’re far too worried about protecting your app idea.
-Most, if not all, of the people you want to talk to will have absolutely no interest in taking your idea and developing it for themselves, so there is no need to sign an NDA for your app just to discuss the idea.
+You are far too worried about protecting your app idea.
+Most, if not all of the people you want to talk to will have absolutely no interest in taking your idea and developing it for themselves.
+So there is no need to sign an NDA before talking about your app idea.

 Here’s what to do instead of asking for an NDA if you are concerned about protecting your app idea…

-Before going out for advice, consider what makes your app unique.
+Before discussing your app idea, consider what makes your app unique.

 What about it is proprietary?
 What is your “secret sauce”?

 Your whole app is not proprietary.
-I can assure you there is already at least one app that exists that already does most (and possibly everything) your app will do.
+I can assure you there is already at least one app that exists that already does some or most of what your app will do.
 It just may function in a different way, or be targeted to a different audience.

-Once you know what really makes your app different, you can talk about the other 80% all day and be confident that your app is protected.
+Once you know what really makes your app different – you’ve found the 20%.
+You can talk about the other 80% all day, and be confident that your app is protected.

-Trademarking is a way to protect your app name and logo.
+Filing a trademark is a way to protect your app idea from being used by others.

-In the case of software, you also may not be able to patent it.
-Check out this in-depth article about patenting an app if you’re interested.
+You may not be able to patent your software though.
+Check out this in-depth article about patenting an app for the specific details.

 Here’s what else you can do to protect your app idea…

 Maybe you aren’t a startup.
-You’re an organization that has a mobile project coming up and need to interview app design and development companies.
+You’re an organization that has an upcoming app development project and you need to interview app developers.
 But, you also don’t want to risk competitors getting wind of what you’re doing.
+Or, you don’t the app develop to steal your app idea and develop it for themselves.

 But, just in case you have lingering concern about protecting your app idea…follow the advice I gave above about only discussing the 80%.

-I have had initial calls with companies that were productive for both of us…and at the end I couldn’t have told you exactly what mobile application they had up their sleeves.
+I own an app development company and have had introductory calls with companies that were productive for both of us.
+And that without knowing exactly what mobile app idea they were protecting.

 Final Thoughts about Protecting Your App Idea